 The public summary provides a concise summary of the Comprehensive Conservation and Management Plan.
 Download Public Summary

-The spring 2019 issue of Sound Update focuses on Long Island Sound Study’s activities in 2018.
+The spring 2020 issue of Sound Update focuses on Long Island Sound Study’s activities in 2018.
 Various clean water, habitat restoration, education, and science projects from Connecticut and New York are highlighted.
-See Media Center
+Download in the Media Center

 The EPA Work Plan report highlights current and planned Management Plan activities.
 It is available as a PDF Download in the Media Center.

 Read the 1994 CCMP and the updates to the CCMP that were adopted prior to the completion of the 2015 CCMP.